zarrar1607/TinyLidarNet/Readme.md

 ```
 pip install rospy rosbag scikit-learn matplotlib
 ```
+## Reproducing the same Results as in Paper
+The dataset is already present in the Dataset Folder.
+This data is collected from the racetrack of 12th F1TENTH Competition held in CPS-IOT Week 2023.
+They are there bag files.
+The exsisting model is trained on the 85% of the aggregated data of the bag files.
+You can directly goto [Inference](#inference) section to test out the exsisting model.

 ## Data Collection
 Open a terminal and change to the TinyLidarNet directory:
 ```